 A test object has identification properties and test object methods.
 Test objects can be simple, with general test object methods, or they can be complex, with specific test object methods that represent business logic.

 Define test objects and test object methods that reflect the operations that a user would perform in the application.
 For example, if an application contains a table made up of edit box cells, use one test object to represent the table, rather than a collection of test objects each representing a cell.
 Operations on a table test object can be performed on specified rows, columns, or cells, or on the table as a whole.

-Test object class name and test object class attributes, including a generic type, a base class, filter level, and more.
+Test object class name and test object class attributes, including, for example: a generic type, a base class, and a filter level.

 For a list of available generic types, see the list of keys in the registry location:

 Base class.
 A test object class that the new test object class extends.
 If one test object class extends another, the identification properties and test object methods of the base class appear in the UFT One Keyword View and Editor as available for the new test object class.
 However, you must implement support for each identification property and for each test object method in the new test object class.

 Filter level.
 Specifies whether this type of object is learned by default as a descendant when its container is added to the object repository.
 In other words, whether this type of object is selected by default in the Select Object Types dialog box.

 If you define a test object class that does not have to appear in a test, you can define this class to be filtered out of the Learn process so that the user does not have to remove it manually.

 Helpinfo.
 The context-sensitive help topic to open when F1 is pressed for this type of object in the Keyword View or Editor.